Integrated-Gardening-Solutions/app/README.md

-# Files for the IGS app
+## Source code of the the IGS app
+Currently just a command line program